cozy/cozy-stack/docs/cli/cozy-stack_serve.md

       --assets string           path to the directory with the assets (use the packed assets by default) --couchdb-url string      CouchDB URL (default "http://localhost:5984/")
       --fs-url string           filesystem url (default "file://localhost//storage")
-      --konnectors-cmd string   konnectors command to be executed --mail-disable-tls        disable smtp over tls
+      --jobs-url string         URL for the jobs system synchronization, redis or in-memory --jobs-workers int        Number of parallel workers (0 to disable the processing of jobs) (default 8) --konnectors-cmd string   konnectors command to be executed --mail-disable-tls        disable smtp over tls
       --mail-host string        mail smtp host (default "localhost")